 The following suggestions for how to put references on the resume:

-- Include the reference's name, title, organization, phone number and/or email address, and relationship to you.
+- Include the testimonials name, title on resume, organization, phone number and/or email address, and relationship to you.

 Tips on how to write references on a resume